Madison Square Garden: Fiscal 2Q Earnings Snapshot

 The sports team and entertainment company posted revenue of $28.8 million in the period, which topped Street forecasts.
 Three analysts surveyed by Zacks expected $27.3 million.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on MSGS at https://www.zacks.com/ap/MSGS

-Note: This story has been corrected to show that the company’s stock did not decline 42% in the past 12 months.
-The company began trading April 20 after it split from Madison Square Garden Entertainment Corp.